sutta » mn » Majjhima Nikāya 114

 ‘Saññāpaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of acquiring perception:
+‘I say that there are two acquisitions of perception:

 sevitabbampi, asevitabbampi;